Ticketmaster Pricing Class Action

 Additionally, Ticketmaster has already implemented a business practice change to its Quebec on-line transaction process pursuant to which a ticket price announced to a Quebec consumer for an event in Quebec at the first step of said process will be a price inclusive of applicable Service Fees (all-in) except for taxes and optional costs or services (paper tickets, delivery, etc.).

 Class Action Authorized for Settlement Purposes by the Honourable Kirkland Casgrain, J.C.S., of the Superior Court of Quebec on January 24, 2018.
-Settlement Approval Hearing scheduled for March 14, 2018.
+Settlement Approval Hearing re-scheduled for May 1, 2018.